 History of Westside Elementary School

 In April of 1959, construction began on a new school at the corner of 18th Street and Philip Ave.
 The new school, Westside, consisted of eight classrooms, a multi-purpose room, an office, and a storage room.
 Originally there was a canopy that extended from the front door (north side) out to the sidewalk and covered the benches.
 The multipurpose room was added after the original plans were drawn up.
 Why this decision was made, is unknown.
-School opened in September of 1959 with eight teachers.
+School opened on August 31st, 1959 with eight teachers.